sonyccd/roboclaw_ros/README.md

 # roboclaw_ros
 This is the ROS driver for the Roboclaw motor controllers made by [Ion Motion Control](http://www.ionmc.com/).

+#HELP: I have been busy with another project that is not using robo claw.
+Message me if you want to become a contributer and help keep this thing alive!

 ## Before you begin
 Before you use this package you need to calibrate the velocity PID on the Roboclaw.
 This will requare the installation of the free software [IonMotion](http://downloads.ionmc.com/software/IonMotion/ionmotion.htm) (Windows only).